ethz-asl/tmplanner/README.md

 ## Demo Instructions
 In this repository, we provide illustrative demos of both discrete (binary) and continuous target variable terrain monitoring in the Gazebo-based [RotorS](https://github.com/ethz-asl/rotors_simulator/wiki) environment.
-The simulation set-ups includes a rotorcraft-type UAV equipped with a downward-facing camera, as per the algorithms' problem formulation.
+The simulation set-up includes a rotorcraft-type UAV equipped with a downward-facing camera, as per the algorithms' problem formulation.

 The following steps outline the terminal commands to run an example for mapping a continuous variable.
 The same procedure can be applied to map discrete variables, by replacing for the ``tmplanner_discrete`` package name in the commands.